Skip to main content

 Rationale

-SSL connectivity helps to provide a new layer of security by connecting database server to client applications using Secure Sockets Layer (SSL).
-Enforcing SSL connections between database server and client applications helps protect against "man in the middle" attacks by encrypting the data stream between the server and application.
+SSL connectivity provides an additional layer of security by connecting the database server to client applications using Secure Sockets Layer (SSL).
+Enforcing SSL connections between the database server and client applications helps protect against "man in the middle" attacks by encrypting the data stream between the server and application.

 Audit